top of page

 HAMBURG (1998-99)

-We then settled in the German port city of Hamburg, licking our wounds and preparing a European tour.
-Unfortunately, our drummer Joe was badly beaten on Boxing Day 1998.
-This led to him having to have steel plates in his face for a while and being unable to play the drums.
+We then settled in the German port city of Hamburg, intending to lick our wounds and preparing a European tour.
+Unfortunately, our drummer Joe added more wounds when he was beaten up on Boxing Day 1998, which led to him having to have steel plates in his face for a while and being unable to play the drums.

 A little later Xavi completely lost his voice due to medical reasons and we had to cancel the tour.